Chicago Motorcycle Accident Lawyer

 - Unsafe lane changes: Drivers have a responsibility to check for oncoming traffic before moving into another lane.
 Unfortunately, not all drivers perform this diligence and may crash into a motorcyclist who is traveling in that lane.

-- Open vehicle doors: Many motorcycle accidents occur when a passenger vehicle is parked.
+- Open vehicle doors: Many motorcycle crashes occur when a passenger vehicle is parked.
 The driver may unexpectedly open his or her door into traffic, causing a motorcyclist to crash into it.

 - Left-turn accidents: Drivers must adhere to the right of way while driving near motorcyclists.
 Sometimes, drivers fail to yield and crash into a motorcyclist while making a left turn, leading to serious injuries and fatalities.